 Students will create individual studio portfolios of ceramic work and pursue technical investigations of clay properties and the firing process using modern scientific equipment.
 Emphasis on development of creative process; parallels between science and traditional craft; integration of creative expression with scientific method and analysis.
 Prior ceramics experience desirable but not necessary.
 Limited enrollment.
-Prerequisite: any level of background in physics.
+Prerequisites: any level of background in physics, Instructor permission.

 APPPHYS 201.
 Electrons and Photons.
 4 Units.

 Applied Physics Core course appropriate for graduate students and advanced undergraduate students with prior knowledge of elementary quantum mechanics, electricity and magnetism, and special relativity.
 Interaction of electrons with intense electromagnetic fields from microwaves to x- ray, including electron accelerators, x-ray lasers and synchrotron light sources, attosecond laser-atom interactions, and x-ray matter interactions.
 Mechanisms of radiation, free-electron lasing, and advanced techniques for generating ultrashort brilliant pulses.
 Characterization of electronic properties of advanced materials, prospects for single-molecule structure determination using x-ray lasers, and imaging attosecond molecular dynamics.

 Same as: PHOTON 201

 APPPHYS 203.
 Atoms, Fields and Photons.
 4 Units.